xoxfaby/Warframe-Guides/_guides/Arbitrations/Frames/Saryn.md

 ## Saryn
 *Primary DPS, huge buff for teammates and herself.*

+{: .reminder }
+Specters are not optional

 ### Strategy
-Throw down an ancient healer specter and [Nidus Specter][Specters] when your team will camp and press x on it to make it sit still
-Wait for Nidus Link
+Throw down an [Nidus Specter][Specters] where your team will camp and press x on it to make it sit still Wait for Nidus Link
-Double Dash with operator if you’re running Madurai Get energy orb,
-Cast 1st ability (hold it to buff yourself and teammates) Get energy orb,
 Cast [Toxic Lash]
 Cast [Energized Munitions]
 Kill stuff